ViaScientific/vfoundry-training/README.md

 <img src="images/execute_9_choosefiles.png" width="100%">

-  **11.** After we fill the inputs,  the orange "Waiting" button at the top right should turn to green "Ready to Run" button.
-Press that "Ready to Run" button.
+  **11.** After we fill the inputs,  the orange "Waiting" button at the top right should turn to green "Run" button.
+Now, you can press that "Run" button.

   **12.** All run should finish in a couple of minutes.
 When the run finalized the log section will be look like below;